Andrew Reynolds continues support of local hospice.

-The CNS Nurse team, with original funding from Andrew Reynolds was set up in 2007 and gave PTH the ability to go out and treat patients in their homes within the local community providing specialist palliative care services to patients and their families at home for as long as possible.
-The team also provided CNS support for Nursing Homes, GP’s District Nurses etc. to increase the ‘end of life’ skill level for clinical staff already working in the local community.
+The CNS Nurse team, with original funding from Andrew Reynolds was set up in 2007.
+It gave PTH the ability to go out and treat patients in their homes within the local community.
+This provided specialist palliative care services to patients and their families at home for as long as possible.
+The team also provided CNS support for Nursing Homes, GP’s District Nurses etc. To increase the ‘end of life’ skill level for clinical staff already working in the local community.

-Initially recruiting staff and securing funding for posts was a stumbling block for the project to take off so Andrew Reynolds agreed to finance the running of one of the CNS Teams for 3 years in 2007 at just over £56,000 a year, directly funding a Specialist Nurse Team, a Vehicle and equipment such as Laptops.
+Initially recruiting staff and securing funding for posts was a stumbling block for the project to take off.
+Andrew Reynolds agreed to finance the running of one of the CNS Teams for 3 years.
+Starting in 2007 at just over £56,000 a year, he directly funded a Specialist Nurse Team.
+Furthermore the funding also paid for a Vehicle and equipment such as Laptops.
 Mobile Phones etc.

-Due to the success and demand of the CNS team in its first 3 years Andrew Reynolds kindly agreed to continue funding for a further 3 years.
+The CNS team enjoyed great success and was in high demand in its first 3 years.
+Andrew Reynolds then kindly agreed to continue funding for a further 3 years.

-Andrew Reynolds commented about his latest on-going support with PTH: ‘What is really special about the PTH is the fact that they offer such amazing care, their facilities are of the highest standard and on my first visit I was struck by how ‘un hospice’ it felt – the whole place had a warm friendly feel and everywhere you looked were home comforts”.
-Andrew Reynolds said – “when I met the staff and patients you couldn’t help to notice how high the standard of care was – I was genuinely bowled over by how the whole organisation had exceeded my expectations.’
+Andrew Reynolds commented about his latest on-going support with PTH.
+‘What is really special about the PTH is the fact that they offer such amazing care.
+Their facilities are of the highest standard.
+On my first visit I was struck by how ‘un hospice’ it felt.
+The whole place had a warm friendly feel and everywhere you looked were home comforts”.
+Andrew Reynolds said – “when I met the staff and patients you couldn’t help noticing how high the standard of care was.
+I was genuinely bowled over by how the whole organisation had exceeded my expectations.’

 ‘After learning that they developed the Community Nursing Initiative but wouldn’t be able to roll out a 3 year pilot without any funding I felt I had to get involved.
 As a successful business we are always on the lookout on how we can get involved in the community, but more importantly find ways where our support is directly measurable and not lost in capital projects which is sometimes the case.’